domeniko-gentner/tweet2hugo/README.md

 {
     "bearer": "bearer token of your twitter app", "twitter-handle": "twitter handle",
+    "output-location": "/hugo/project/directory/data/latest_tweet.json"
-    "output-location": "hugo base dir/data/latest_tweet.json" }
+}
 ```

 ## Why does it need email credentials?

 The script has the specialty that sends an email when something goes wrong, so I am notifed and can fix the issue.
-If you don't want that, simply open `mail/mail.py` and replace everyting in the init function with a simple `pass`.
+If you don't want that, replace `enable: true` in the `mail_credentials.json` with `false`.

 ## How does it integrate into Hugo?